Abbeyola/DSA-PROJECT/README.md

  Summary of key findings and insights

- Computer and Accessories as the highest sales
+ Computer and Accessories has the highest sales

+ The organisation should increase teir budget on the production of computer accessories.